What does Rainer mean?

 Rainer is an uncommonly occurring given name for men but a very prominent surname for both adults and children (#9598 out of 150436, Top 6%).
 (2000 U.S. Census)

-Ray (#733 last year) and Raymond (#264) are the prominent alternative forms of Rainer (outside Top 1000).
-Adoption of these boy names reached its most widespread during 1930-1939 (usage of 0.9595%) and has become significantly less since (usage 0.5015%, down 47.7%), with the versions Ray and Raymond becoming less in vogue.
+Raymond (#264 last year) is the only prominent alternative form of Rainer (outside Top 1000).
+Adoption of this relation of Rainer reached its most widespread during 1910-1919 (#15) and has become significantly diminished since (#264, down 25.3%), with Raymond becoming less in vogue.
 Displayed below is an analysis of the usage of the boy name Rainer and affiliated names.
 (Top 1000 Baby Names Records, 2014)